 Box 5.
-Internally displaced persons, refugees and migrants in Yemen
+Internally displaced persons, migrants and refugees in Yemen

 An upsurge in conflict in Yemen since 2015, exacerbated by famine and outbreaks of disease, has had a dire impact on the Yemeni population.
-Over 22 million people, 75 per cent of the population, are in need of urgent humanitarian assistance, constituting the largest humanitarian crisis in the world today.^a Organizations striving to provide food, medicine, and other essentials have encountered major obstacles in their aid assistance, leaving Yemenis and migrants in the country vulnerable to starvation and disease.
+In 2018, over 22 million people, 75 per cent of the population, were in need of urgent humanitarian assistance, constituting the largest humanitarian crisis in the world.^a Organizations striving to provide food, medicine, and other essentials have encountered major obstacles in their aid assistance, leaving people (including migrants, refugees, asylum seekers and stateless persons) in the country vulnerable to starvation and disease.